CollegeAIM is distinctive because of the number and expertise of its contributors and the breadth of research covered by its analysis.

 Although CollegeAIM covers an extensive list of strategies, it does not include every possible intervention available to colleges, nor does it outline the combination of strategies appropriate for any given school.
-With a few exceptions, CollegeAIM focuses on interventions to reduce underage and excessive alcohol consumption as a way to reduce their harmful consequences, rather than focusing directly on the consequences themselves.
+With a few exceptions, CollegeAIM focuses on interventions to prevent and reduce underage and excessive alcohol consumption as a way to reduce their harmful consequences, rather than focusing directly on the consequences themselves.

 An evolving information base.

 As with any effort that relies on current research, CollegeAIM is a work in progress and will evolve as new research findings emerge.
 NIAAA will continue to conduct updates regularly with input from the research community.